Where to stay in Chamonix – The 7 best towns in the valley

 - can be crowded, especially during peak season

-Chamonix Town is the beating heart of the valley.
+Chamonix City centre is the beating heart of the valley.
 It’s the best area to stay for nightlife, restaurants, bars and of course great skiing in winter and fabulous trekking in summer.

-One of the main advantages of staying in Chamonix Town is its proximity to the Aiguille du Midi cable car, which provides access to the legendary off-piste Vallée Blanche descent.
+One of the main advantages of staying in in town is its proximity to the Aiguille du Midi cable car, which provides access to the legendary off-piste Vallée Blanche descent.
 This is not easy downhill, as you can imagine, in fact, you should be quite skilled with your skis or snowboard.

 The northwestern edge of Chamonix, towards the Brévent-Flégère area, is known for receiving the most sunshine in town and offers stunning views of Mont Blanc.